 White Plains Spousal Maintenance Attorney

-Negotiating and litigating fair divorce settlements for nearly 20 years
+Negotiating and litigating fair divorce settlements for 20 years

 Ending a marriage is rarely a pleasant or stress-free experience.
 However, with a tenacious advocate on your side advocating for your best interests, the process becomes much more manageable, both financially and emotionally.
 At the Law Office of Karen Jansen, each client is a priority and receives one-on-one legal advice and representation.
 Whether you are seeking rightful compensation or need assistance protecting yourself from unreasonable and impossible payment obligations, White Plains divorce attorney Karen Jansen has the experience and history of case success you need to achieve favorable results.